o What do I have to do for my partner to love me again?

 Getting rid of a person doesn’t get rid of a problem.
 It is just a matter of time before you will be engaged in a power struggle with your lover, if you stay with him or her.
 In other words, ending your relationship with your partner won’t get rid of your problems.

 It may seem that hope is lost for restoring your relationship.
 It is common for each party to blame the other for the affair.
 Many adulterers leave the relationship out of guilt not because they have fallen out of love.
-The way out of this power struggle of blame is to learn the Imago dialogue, which will help you fall back in love with each other.An affair can make your relationship stronger because it is a wake up call to learn communication skills so that you and your partner can have your needs met.
+The way out of this power struggle of blame is to learn to dialogue, which will help you fall back in love with each other.An affair can make your relationship stronger because it is a wake up call to learn communication skills so that you and your partner can have your needs met.
 After an affair most relationships not only survive, they get stronger with immediate and intense help.

 Will I be forever punished for cheating?